Berlin Center for Industrial Heritage

 In May 2019, the Stiftung Deutsches Technikmuseum Berlin teamed up with Cornelsen Verlag GmbH and Cornelsen Experimenta GmbH to put on free educational events and training sessions for teachers on specific topics relating to science and technology.
 The goal of this partnership is to encourage teachers to collaborate more closely with the Museum and to use it as a resource for their students.

-As part of the “Man in Motion” exhibition, the Deutsches Technikmuseum and the BMW Group have been putting on a free program for daycare centers and school groups since 2012.
+As part of the “On the Move” exhibition, the Deutsches Technikmuseum and the BMW Group have been putting on a free program for daycare centers and school groups since 2012.
 It is called Berlin Junior Campus.

 Modeled on the BMW Group’s own Junior Campus, it offers a range of didactic workshops on the topics of mobility, sustainability, and science and mathematics.
 Three hundred square meters of space are set aside for a Vehicle Workshop and a Math-Making Room.
 Junior Campus also puts on special workshops for families, birthday parties, and school vacation periods.